kevinblighe/clusGapKB/README.md

 # ParallelisedR
-Existing R functions which I have edited to enable parallel processing
+R functions which I have edited to enable parallel processing

 # Instructions
 # clusGapKB - pallelised Gap statistic calculation and clustering